deepmodeling/dpgen/doc/user-guide/common-errors.md

 ## json.decoder.JSONDecodeError
 Your `.json` file is incorrect.
 It may be a mistake in syntax or a missing comma.

+## OSError: [Error cannot find valid a data system] Please check your setting for data systems
+Check if the path to the dataset in the parameter file is set correctly.
+Note that `init_data_sys` is a list, while `sys_configs` should be a two-dimensional list.
+The first dimension corresponds to `sys_idx`, and the second level are some poscars under each group.
+Refer to the [sample file](github.com/deepmodeling/dpgen/blob/master/examples/run/dp2.x-lammps-vasp/param_CH4_deepmd-kit-2.0.1.json ).

 ## RuntimeError: job:xxxxxxx failed 3 times
 ```
 RuntimeError: job:xxxxxxx failed 3 times